Svalorzen/CppCopyProposal/README.md

 struct Copy2 : using TemplatizedCopy<A> {};
 ```

-### Copying Template Classes ###
+### Type-Copy of Template Classes ###

-Since the construct is similar to inheritance, the syntax for creating aliases
-of templated classes could be the same:
+A templated type-copy is allowed to use the template parameter on its type-base.

 ```cpp
 template <typename T>